aidanok/permapaste/README.md

 **IMPORTANT**: This makes brute-forcing passwords difficult, but trivial passwords like 12345 or common phrases could still be cracked easily, so **make sure to use a strong & unique password**

-For scrypt we use the scrypt-async npm library, due it having zero dependencies and being
+For scrypt we select the scrypt-async npm library, due it having zero dependencies, being quite widely used, and documented clearly

 ## Development